 Matthijs van der Moolen (1994) is a Netherlands-based historical trombone player, focusing on both the historical performance of early music and performance of contemporary music.
-He is currently finishing his master studies in historical trombone with Charles Toet at the Royal Conservatoire of The Hague (NL).
-In 2016, he finished both his Classical Trombone and Historical Trombone studies at the same institution.
+He completed his Master of Music in historical trombones with a 8.5 (out of 10), after studying with Charles Toet at the Royal Conservatoire of The Hague (NL).
+In 2016, he finished both his Classical Trombone and Historical Trombone Bachelor studies at the same institution.
 He studied the classical trombone with Pete Saunders and Timothy Dowling.
-The latter also taught him about authentic performance on (original) nineteenth-century instruments.
+The latter also gave him lessons on (original) nineteenth-century instruments.

-As a historical trombonist, Matthijs has played in a variety of ensembles and orchestras, including the Orchestra of the 18th Century (in collaboration with the Royal Conservatoire), Barokensemble Eik en Linde, Concerto Barocco, Concerto da Fusignano and Holland Orkest Combinatie.
+As a historical trombonist, Matthijs has played in a variety of ensembles and orchestras, including the Orchestra of the 18th Century (in collaboration with the Royal Conservatoire), Música Temprana, Copper&Zink, het Luthers Bach Ensemble, Eik & Linde, Concerto Barocco, Concerto da Fusignano and Holland Orkest Combinatie.